BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

    - android-192.png,
    - apple-180.png.
    Files will be placed into webadmin home directory, which is configured to be /var/www/html/.
-10. Telnet to your ESP32 as root / rootpassword and upload help.txt into /var/telnet/ directory, which is a home directory for telnetserver system account.
+10. FTP to your ESP32 as root / rootpassword and upload help.txt into /var/telnet/ directory, which is a home directory for telnetserver system account.

 ## How to continue from here?